Is Severance Pay Taxable in Ontarioachkarlaw-admin

 Is severance pay taxable?
 Yes, which is why it is essential to review how a potential settlement can be allocated lawfully to maximize settlement dollars when negotiating a severance settlement and save tax on severance pay.
 This process helps finalize a settlement, resolve the case and determine how much of the settlement clients can retain to help save tax on severance pay.

-To expand on the question, ‘Is severance pay taxable?’ we outline some allocation options that can be applied favourably below:
+To expand on the question, ‘Is severance pay taxable in Ontario?’ we outline some allocation options that can be applied favourably below:

 Severance Pay Is Taxable: How To Save Tax Through Allocation

 Settlements allocated as general damages can be tax-free.
 A client can allocate a portion of the settlement as general damages outside of damages claimed by a dismissed employee’s employment severance pay.
 Usually, this means claiming human rights damages or damages for injury to dignity, feelings and self-respect.

 An employer may choose to allocate a portion of the entire settlement as general damages during negotiations to help save tax on severance pay.
 It is crucial to use relevant case law to guide what to offer during severance pay negotiations.